 60 hours per month

-A human resources generalist helps managers make decisions relating to human resources, such as maintaining good relationships with employees and hiring new talent.
-The generalist will often help upper management determine strategies for hiring quality personnel.
+A Human Resources Generalist assists administrators in making human resource decisions, such as how to maintain good relationships with employees and how to recruit new talent.
+The Generalist often helps senior management determine strategies for hiring quality staff.

-The generalist may also administer general human resources duties, such as payroll, benefits, and training.
-Sometimes, it may be essential to look over company policies and practices and to suggest changes.
-The generalist may deploy new human resources policies and practices.
-Strong teamwork skills are needed, as the human resources generalist will have to work with upper management and staff members.
-The human resources generalist will often work under the direction of a human resources director.
-However, the generalist will often supervise staff that perform general human resources administration jobs.
-Therefore, management skills will come in handy.
+The HR Generalist can also perform general Human Resources functions, such as payroll, benefits, and training.
+Often, it may be appropriate to look at company policies and procedures to recommend improvements.
+The Generalist can introduce new HR policies and practices.
+Strong teamwork skills are required, as the Human Resources Generalist must collaborate with senior management and staff members.
+The Human Resources Generalist will often work under the direction of the head of Human Resources.
+However, the Generalist will often oversee employees undertaking Human Resources administration positions.

-A human resources (HR) manager oversees policies, procedures and compliance relating to employees for their organization.
-They ensure all human resources activities are in compliance with local, state and federal laws, as well as implement and oversee programs related to employee benefits and initiatives.
-Insurance programs, flexible work arrangement programs, maternity leave, open enrollment programs, and vacation and sick leave benefits are overseen by the human resources manager as well.
-These managers make recommendations on potential policy changes to ensure their company offers a competitive package of Salary and benefits to employees; they also help implement any approved changes.
-They also ensure that their workplace is accommodating and free of harassment, handling any complaints in accordance with company policy and any relevant laws.
-Additionally, human resources managers oversee the work of a team of human resources personnel, offering guidance, training and discipline as needed.
+A Human Resources (HR) manager supervises the policies, procedures and employee compliance.
+They ensure all human resource operations are in compliance with local, state and federal regulations, as well as implementing and managing programs related to employee benefits, initiatives, Insurance programs, flexible job arrangement programs, maternity leave, open enrollment programs, vacation and sick leave benefits.
+These managers make recommendations on potential policy changes to ensure their organization provides a competitive package for salary and benefits to employees; and they help implement any approved changes.
+They also ensure that their workplace is welcoming and free of harassment as well as managing all grievances in compliance with corporate policy and all applicable regulations.
+Additionally, Human Resources Managers oversee the work of a team of Human Resources personnel, offering guidance, training and discipline.

-Human resource directors have many different roles and responsibilities in many various organizations.
-These directors can head up several departments and put in place someone to manage them.
-They are strategic partners and proponents for the company and for the people who work for the company.
-They also have the responsibility of dealing with the day-to-day problems and complaints from their employees, employee benefits, payroll, and employee paperwork.
-They ensure employees’ adherence to policies and procedures.
-They also make sure that programs are consistently administered and aligned with organizational goals, have compliance with professional standards, and meet state and federal regulatory requirements and laws.
-HR directors also oversee staff operations, business planning, and budget development of HR programs.
-They also plan, direct, and manage all human resource initiatives, such as recruitment, compensation, benefits, training, and employee relations of an organization.
-They are in charge of hiring, training, coaching, salary and benefits, team building, and leadership.
+Human Resources professionals have many diverse roles and duties in many different organizations.
+HR Directors head up a variety of divisions and set up an employee to manage them.
+They are strategic partners and proponents for the company and their employees.
+They are also responsible for dealing with day-to-day issues and employee grievances, benefits, payroll, and any employee paperwork.
+They ensure employee adherence to policies and procedures.
+HR Directors make sure that programs are consistently administered and aligned with corporate priorities, conform with professional practices and follow state and federal regulatory requirements and laws.
+They also manage staff operations, strategic business planning, and budgeting of HR programs.
+They will organize, direct, and oversee all human resource initiatives, such as recruitment, compensation, benefits, training, and workforce relations.
+They handle hiring, training, coaching, pay and benefits, team development, and leadership